- Heating Systems

 Let’s say you’re walking through your house, and you notice that certain rooms seem to be uncomfortably cold — even with your heating system running constantly.
 This makes you think about your last heating bill, which was unusually high.
 What’s the first thing you consider doing to make your home more comfortable and to lower those heating bills?

-Most homeowners here in Oklahoma and Texas would suggest installing more insulation in the home, and that’s definitely part of the answer.
+Most homeowners here in Oklahoma would suggest installing more insulation in the home, and that’s definitely part of the answer.
 Insulation, however, isn’t a complete solution for greater home comfort and energy efficiency.
 If you truly want to enhance indoor comfort while reducing home energy consumption, it’s important to air seal as you insulate.

 The Problem with Air Leaks